utdata/rwd-mastery-assignments/alcohol-sales-tabc/rubric-summer.md

 The summer final project for Reporting with Data is a little different than during a long semester because of the compressed schedule.
 You basically have a week to build and write your story.

-> [Here is a short video introduction](https://drive.google.com/file/d/156lZ4zXpq8N-uZKJpl9Kh7WUcY16gKFv/view?usp=sharing) about the project.
-I recorded this during the _brief_ time in June when bars were open.

 ## Deliverables

 For Summer 2020, this is all due Friday, Aug.
 14th at 11:59 p.m. except for the editing report due the day before.